Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_1_RStudio/220124_R_Basics.md

 :heavy_exclamation_mark: **EXERCISE: Exploring RStudio**

-  * Open R Studio.
+  * :arrow_right: Open R Studio.
 What does it look like?
   * It has a menu bar on the top and a series of windows.
-  * Console window - this is where R is loaded and ready to go.
+  * **Console panel** - this is where R is loaded and ready to go.
 It shows you the version of R you are running.
 A prompt, which is denoted by the ">" character shows you that R is ready for your input.
 This is where we will **interact** with R. More on that later.
-  * Environment - this is a list that will populate with **objects** as we create them in R. More on objects later.
+  * **Environment panel** - this is a list that will populate with **objects** as we create them in R. More on objects later.
-  * Plots - this is where plots and graphics will appear when we generate them.
+  * **Plots panel** - this is where plots and graphics will appear when we generate them.
+  * _But wait!
+That's not all.
+We can toggle through other panels behind the Console, Environment, and Plot panels that are shown as defaults._
+  * **Files panel** - This gives you the ability to browse and interact with the file structure on your own local computer.
+  * **Help panel** - This will pop up with useful help information when you execute the help command.
+More on that later.
+  * _Finally, there is one panel not shown upon opening RStudio, and that is the Text Editor_
+  * **Text editor** -